BryanHogan/bryanhogan/src/content/blog/sveltia-cms-astro-blog.md

 ## What is Sveltia CMS?

-[Sveltia CMS](https://github.com/sveltia/sveltia-cms) is a git-based CMS, an improved fork from Netlify CMS / Decap CMS.
+[Sveltia CMS](https://github.com/sveltia/sveltia-cms) is a git-based CMS, an improved rewrite of Netlify CMS / Decap CMS.
 It's a single JavaScript file that runs entirely in the browser and talks to the GitHub API.
-It's with one YAML file.
+You configure it with one YAML file.

 It commits directly to your repository on GitHub.
 I was able to just use my existing build pipeline.